 I visited Tbilisi after spending a few days in Kutaisi and Batumi before that.
-Tbilisi is just one of the reasons why you need to travel to Georgia and now is one of my favourite cities.
+Tbilisi is just one of the reasons why you need to travel to Georgia and now is one of my favorite cities.

 Tbilisi is full of life, entertainments and a unique atmosphere!

 How to take the most out of it?
 Simply follow this list of cool & fun things to do in Tbilisi and I guarantee you, you’ll have an amazing time and you’ll fall in love with the city as I did.

 Cool & Fun Things to do in Tbilisi: #1 Explore the Old Town

 The Old Town of Tbilisi is a labyrinth of narrow streets in the heart of the city.
 The Old Town is a mix of old and new architecture and a mix of authentic atmosphere and colors.

 Walking through the Old Town is an absolutely pleasant thing to do, both during the day and during the night.

 Tip: Go to this restaurant and enjoy a delicious Georgian cuisine while watching the Tbilisi life passing by.

 Cool & Fun Things to do in Tbilisi: #2 Visit the Botanical Garden

 Right next to the Old Town, in the heart of the city, Tbilisi has a Botanical Garden.